CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 In Firebase, here is an in-built realtime database that we can use to store our essential user data.
 With the integration of Firebase Authentication, it helps to deal with security concerns of users.
 Also, with Firebase's realtime database, we have the ability to set data permissions as well.

-#### Tradeoffs from using Firebase's email verification
+#### Enforcing email verification

 For every new user, we made use of Firebase's email verification to ensure every user verifies their account.
 If the user's email account is left unverified, he/she would not be able to use the matching service of PeerPrep.
-This can lead to a tedious user experience where users are forced to verify their accounts before further usage of PeerPrep.
-Although being aware of this concern, we felt that this is a necessary tradeoff so as to ensure the security and availability of PeerPrep.
-This is to prevent bots from performing DOS attacks on our web application and causing unnecessary performance issues.

 # Design Patterns